cobertis/NewCurbeIO/replit.md

 ### Email Notification System

 Features global SMTP configuration, pre-built email templates, email tracking, test email functionality, and automated sending on events.
 SMTP credentials are securely stored as environment variables.

+### Modular Feature System

+A flexible feature management system allows superadmins to define system-wide capabilities and selectively assign them to companies based on their specific needs.
+This enables different organizations to have different functionalities enabled (e.g., health insurance companies can have "consents" feature while churches don't).

+**Feature Management:**
+-   **Feature Definition:** Superadmins can create features with unique keys, names, descriptions, categories (general, communication, compliance, analytics, integration), optional icons, and active/inactive status.
+-   **Company Assignment:** Features are assigned to companies through a many-to-many relationship using a junction table (`company_features`).
+Only active features can be assigned.
+-   **Feature Check:** Backend provides `hasFeature(companyId, featureKey)` method to verify if a company has access to a specific feature.
+-   **UI Management:** Companies page includes a "Manage Features" button for each company that opens a modal dialog with checkboxes for easy feature assignment/removal.

+**Database Schema:**
+-   `features` table: Stores system features with id, name, key (unique identifier), description, category, icon, isActive status, and timestamps.
+-   `company_features` table: Junction table linking companies to features, tracking which user enabled each feature and when.

 ### Audit Logging System